-Saltmarsh Threat Abatement and Recovery Project (STAR Project)
+Saltmarsh Threat Abatement and Recovery project

 Lying along Eyre Peninsula’s 3,292km coastline are areas of Temperate Coastal Saltmarsh under increasing threat of degradation.
 These saltmarshes are listed as a nationally Threatened Ecological Community.
+They are a vital part of the Eyre Peninsula’s ecology - protecting our shorelines, acting as blue-carbon sinks and providing important fish nurseries and bird habitat.
+Find out more in our two-page fact sheet.

 Monitoring the Hooded Plover

+During the STAR project, we focused on actions that would help Hooded Plovers.
 Hooded Plovers are one of Australia’s top 20 threatened fauna species.
 These birds live on our beautiful beaches but are at risk from a range of threats.
 Find out more about how beach-goers can help protect Hooded Plovers.

-Eyre Peninsula Landscape Board staff are working with BirdLife volunteers to monitor key nesting territories along our coast.
+We worked with BirdLife Australia volunteers to monitor key nesting territories along our coast.
 Hooded Plovers nest on our beaches between August and April, laying their eggs in a shallow scrape on the upper beach above the high tide mark.
 This leaves them susceptible to a variety of disturbances, including off-leash dogs, vehicles driving on the beach, introduced predators, such as cats and foxes and native predators such as gulls and ravens.
-Monitoring is helping to prioritise targeted intervention work to help improve this species survival along our coast.

 Resources